 Romar is well established as a contract manufacturer in the medical device space.
-We are sought out again and again by international companies because of our expertise in silicone molding and micromolding.
+International companies seek us out again and again because of our expertise in silicone molding and micromolding.
 Our case studies and reputation speak for themselves.

 Currently in the US, Madorra makes their product by hand using a small assembly line to support development experiments.

 They sought a company with silicone molding and micromolding expertise, who can also scale up production as needed.

 OneVentures trusted Romar as a contract manufacturer of medical devices in Australia and introduced Madorra to them.

 Madorra’s COO, Stephanie Kaplan, met with Romar and visited our facilities in early 2018.

 Right away, she knew this was going to be the ideal partnership.

 “My very first impression of Romar was that these guys can do it and they’ll knock it out of the ball park.
 There won’t be a lot of fanfare, they will just do a great job for us”